aadityabhoyarr/python-discord-bot-template/README.md

 - Now that you've created the bot user, we'll start writing the Python code for the bot.

 ## 🚦-How to start
+Before getting started u need to download the library `discord.py`, by typing the following command in your terminal (Linux, Mac & Windows), or your Command Prompt ( Windows) .
+<?php
+        echo "Hello world!";
+    ?>